mah0001/metadata-editor-docs-v2/quick_start_video.md

    ![image](img/ME_UG_v1-0-0_quick_start_video_youtube_transcript.png)

-This information can be entered in the Metadata Editor as follows:
+This information can be entered in the Metadata Editor template in the following elements:

 | Information               | In the metadata template                                     |
 | ------------------------- | ------------------------------------------------------------ |